danReynolds/ECON101/module4.md

 1. Fair Results View

 It is not fair if the result is not fair.
 Utilitarianism is a principle that we should strive to achieve the greatest happiness for the greatest number of individuals.
-Argues that fairness requires equality of income, which requries that incomes are redistributed.
+Argues that fairness requires equality of income, which requires that incomes are redistributed.

 But income transfers create a big tradeoff between efficiency and fairness because taxes reduce people's incentive to work.
 We have a tradeoff because less work is done, but the profit is redistributed more evenly.